Hermit-commits-code/Pillowtalk-Pages/ROADMAP.md

 # 💖 Pillowtalk Pages: The Ultimate Sanctuary Implementation Roadmap

+## The Vein of Truth

-**The Vein of Truth:** "Romance is not a genre; it's a culture.
+"Romance is not a genre; it's a culture.
 We are the first book tracker built *inside* that culture."

 ---